-DEPTH OF TUNNELING

-Т ree DBH Depth of Tunneling within the CRZ
+9"or less 2.5'

+10-14" 3'

+15-19" 3.5

-9"or less 10-14" 15-19" than 19" 3' 3.5'
+More than 19" 4.0'

 - 2.5.5.
-Construction impact mitigation- A mitigation program is required if the approved development will cause drought stress, dust accumulation, soil compaction to trees that are to be saved or construction (including trenching) is permitted within the CRZ.
+Construction impact mitigation- A mitigation program is required if the approved development will cause drought stress, dust accumulation, or soil compaction to trees that are to be saved or construction (including trenching) is permitted within the CRZ.
 To help reduce impact injury, one or more of the following mitigation measures shall be implemented and supervised by the project arborist or landscape architect as follows: - a.
 Irrigation program- Irrigate or water once every two weeks with 10 gallons of water per diameter inch within the CRZ until project completion.
 Irrigation may be suspended when normal rainfall equals the required application rate within 10 days of the required application.
 The owner or general contractor shall select a watering or irrigation contractor.
-The signed contract shall be provided to the City prior to the approval of the Tree Protection and Preservation Plan (Section 2.3).
+The signed contract shall be included provided with to the City prior to the approval of the Tree Protection and Preservation Plan (Section 2.3). - b.

-- b.
 Dust control program- During periods of extended drought, wind or grading, spray water on the trunk, limbs and foliage to remove accumulated construction dust. - c.
 Soil compaction damage- Compaction of the soil is the largest killer of trees on construction sites due to suffocation of roots and ensuing decline of tree health.
 If compaction occurs to the upper 12-inches of soil within the CRZ by any means, then one or more of the following mitigation measures shall be implemented. - i.
 Type I Mitigation.
-If an approved paving, hardscape or other compromising material encroaches within the CRZ, an aeration system shall be designed by the project arborist or landscape architect and used within this area (subject to approval by the City Forester). - ii.
+If an approved paving, hardscape or other compromising material encroaches within the CRZ, an aeration system shall be designed by the project arborist or landscape architect and used within this area (subject to approval by the City ArboristForester). - ii.
 Type II Mitigation.
-If inadvertent compaction of the soil has occurred within the CRZ, the soil shall be loosened by one or more of the following methods to promote favorable root conditions: vertical mulching, soil fracturing, coreventing, radial trenching or other method approved by the City Forester.
+If inadvertent compaction of the soil has occurred within the CRZ, the soil shall be loosened by one or more of the following methods to promote favorable root conditions: vertical mulching, soil fracturing, coreventing, radial trenching or other method approved by the City ArberistForester.